MicroEJ/docs/ApplicationDeveloperGuide/testsuite.rst

      Example of MicroEJ Test Suite HTML Report

-- JUnit XML report in the module project location ``target~/test/xml/TEST-test-report.xml``.
+- JUnit XML report in the module project location ``target~/test/xml/TEST-test-report.xml`` for the SDK 5 and ``build/testsuite/results/TESTS-TestSuites.xml`` for the SDK 6.

   .. figure:: images/testsuiteReportXMLExample.png
      :alt: Example of MicroEJ Test Suite XML Report